Interactive mode (default)saber

 Usage:

-saber models set
+saber models listsaber models set

 Section titled “saber models set”Set the default model.